Customer service techniques are in vogue.

 Don’t become a robot with the templates

-The advantage of these tools is that they allow you to optimise specific conversation steps, accumulate know-how in the department and facilitate employee onboarding.
+The advantage of these sales tools is that they allow you to optimise specific conversation steps, accumulate know-how in the department and facilitate employee onboarding.

 However, if you use them too strictly, you can end up becoming a robot.

 And when you work in customer service, this is a sin.